Memphis District adds third dry dock to river maintenance fleet

 Memphis District adds third dry dock to river maintenance fleetWritten by Heather Ervin

-The Memphis Engineer District gathered at Ensley Engineer Yard earlier this month to christen its newest dry dock in honor of Billy Manley, a former employee who served as yards and docks chief for five years until his passing in 2020.
+The Memphis Engineer District gathered at Ensley Engineer Yard earlier this month to christen its newest floating dry dock, named Manly, in honor of Billy Manley, a former employee who served as yards and docks chief for five years until his passing in 2020.

+The floating dry dock was constructed at Conrad Shipyard in Morgan City, La., and arrived at Ensley Engineer Yard on December 15, 2023.
+It is 168 feet long, has a 77-foot beam, a draft of 4.5 feet, and a lifting capacity of 1,000 tons.

 Ensley Engineer Yard professionals use dry dock structures approximately 310 days a year to repair and maintain marine vessels belonging to the Memphis District, its sister districts, and partner agencies.

-Before joining the Memphis District in 2014, Manley served in the United States Army for over 25 years and the U.S. Army Reserves for another 27.
+Before joining the Memphis District in 2014, Billy Manley served in the United States Army for over 25 years and the U.S. Army Reserves for another 27.
 He started as a supervisor at Ensley Engineer Yard before his promotion to yards and docks chief in 2015.
 Manley would serve in the chief role until his passing in 2020.

 “It was an honor to have known Billy for the few years we spent at Ensley together,” Operations Division Chief Andrea Williams said.
 “I selected Billy as chief of yards and docks in 2014 because of his technical and supervisory acumen.
 In doing so, I gained a great work partner and friend.”